romanov-egor/money-transfer-app/README.md

 * JDK 1.8 or higher
 * Apache Maven 3.5.0 or higher

-Don't forget to set JAVA_HOME and M2_HOME environment variables and add them to PATH.
+Don't forget to set `JAVA_HOME` and `M2_HOME` environment variables and add them to `PATH`.

 Clone project with
 ```
     git clone https://github.com/romanov-egor/money-transfer-app.git
 ```
-or download zip file and extract in any folder.
+or download zip file and extract to any folder.

 ### To build application
 Open command line, go to project folder and execute